FIWARE/tutorials.Step-by-Step/docs/big-data-spark.md

 <hr class="core"/>

-# Real-time Processing and Big Data Analysis (Apache Spark)
+# Real-time Processing and Big Data Analysis using Apache Spark

 > "You have to find what sparks a light in you so that you in your own way can illuminate the world."
 >